Gissio/radpro/docs/devices/FNIRSI GC-01/install.md

 The HV profile settings are:

-* Factory default (Geehy): 47.058 kHz frequency and 50 % duty cycle.
+* Factory default: 47.058 kHz frequency and 50 % duty cycle.

-Please do not use the "Factory default (WCH)" profile with a APM32F103R8 (Geehy) microprocessor.